AI-generated

 Issues

-• Whether the physical separation of the spouses and the husband's refusal to support the wife constitute "abandonment" or failure to comply with family obligations sufficient to justify judicial separation of conjugal property under the Family Code.
+• Substantive Ground for Separation: Whether the facts constitute abandonment or failure to comply with family obligations sufficient to warrant judicial separation of conjugal property under Article 128 of the Family Code.

 Ruling

-• The Court ruled that while the dispositive portion generally controls, a technical omission should not prevail over substantive justice.
-The Court held it may clarify an ambiguity caused by an omission in the dispositive portion by referring to the body of the decision, pleadings, and findings of fact, even after the judgment has become final.
+• Procedural Defect and Correction: The omission in the dispositive portion was a technical defect that should not prevail over substantive justice.
+The body of the RTC decision clearly contained findings and an order for the separation of property.
+Pursuant to jurisprudence, an appellate court may clarify such an ambiguity by referring to the body of the decision and making the necessary modification, even after the judgment has become final.

 Doctrines